mdazfar2/Docker_container_launch_by_finger/README.md

 🚀 Seamless Automation: Tired of typing out lengthy commands?
 Wave your fingers, and let the script handle the Docker container orchestration effortlessly.

-📷 Gesture Recognition: Leverage the power of computer vision to detect and interpret your unique gestures, initiating commands with just a wave
+📷 Gesture Recognition: Leverage the power of computer vision to detect and interpret your unique gestures, initiating commands with just a wave.

 🐳 Container Magic: From spinning up development environments to deploying applications, this script empowers you to control Docker containers like never before.